peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 EKF is designed to work with nonlinear systems by approximating them linearly at each time step using Jacobian matrices.

 ### **Jacobian of the State Transition:**
-To approximate the system dynamics, EKF computes the Jacobian matrix of the state transition function:
+To approximate the system dynamics, EKF computes the Jacobian matrix of the state transition function.
+These Jacobian matrices help linearize the nonlinear motion and measurement models so that EKF can estimate the state accurately.

 $$
 F = \frac{\partial f}{\partial X}